mwat56/apachelogger/README.md

 from your own code to write a message to the error log.

-If you want to finish the logging altogether you'd call

-	apachelogger.Close()

-Usually you'd only call this function when your server terminates; it's not possible to restart the logging after calling `Close()`.

 To avoid that a `panic` crashes your program this module catches and `recover`s such situations.
 The error/cause of the `panic` is written to the error logfile for later inspection.